asbl/miniworldmaker/README.md

 ### Features

-  * MiniWorldMaker supports pixel-based games as well as games with tiles (e.g. Rogue-Likes)
+  * miniworldmaker supports pixel-based games as well as games with tiles (e.g. Rogue-Likes)

   * Easy creation of animations